sait-wbdv/fall-2021/src/courses/cpnt260/day09.md

 ---
 layout: layouts/day.njk
-title: CPNT 260 Day 9 - Maintainable CSS, Themes, and Transitions
+title: CPNT 260 Day 9 - Maintainable CSS, Position, and Transitions
-description: We will work on creating more maintainable and organized css code, using custom variables to create well organized themes, and tweak pseudo classes using transitions for stylized user interaction.
+description: We will be learning about css reset files, position, transition, and custom variables.
 date: 2021-09-29
 released: true

 ---

-## Trophy of the Day: A responsive and themed web design
+## Trophy of the Day: A responsive webpage rebuild

 ## Review
 - Questions regarding assignments or last class